MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 - Document tracking, revocation, and email notification for sensitive documents that you have shared.

-Azure RMS protects your organization's documents and emails by using a private key for the organization that is managed by Microsoft (the default), or managed by you (the "bring your own key" or BYOK scenario).
-The information that you protect with Azure RMS is never sent to the cloud; the protected documents and emails are not stored in Azure unless you explicitly store them there or use another cloud service that stores them in Azure.
+A cloud-based key protects your organization's documents and emails by using a private key for the organization that is managed by Microsoft (the default), or managed by you (the "bring your own key" or BYOK scenario).
+The information that you protect with this cloud-based key is never sent to the cloud; the protected documents and emails are not stored in Azure unless you explicitly store them there or use another cloud service that stores them in Azure.
 For more information about the tenant key options, see [Planning and implementing your Azure Information Protection tenant key](../plan-design/plan-implement-tenant-key.md).

 However, a few organizations might need to protect a small subset of documents and emails with a key that is hosted on-premises.
 For example, this might be required for regulatory and compliance reasons.

 This configuration is sometimes referred to as "hold your own key" (HYOK) and it is supported by Azure Information Protection when you have a working Active Directory Rights Management Services (AD RMS) deployment with the requirements that are documented in the next section.

 In this HYOK scenario, the usage rights policies and the organization's private key that protects these policies are managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
-As with Azure RMS protection, information that you protect with HYOK is never sent to the cloud.
+As with the cloud-based key protection, information that you protect with HYOK is never sent to the cloud.

 > [!NOTE]
 > Use this configuration only when you have to, and for just the documents and emails that require it.
-HYOK protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and it often comes at the cost of "data opacity".
-This phrase means that not all applications and services will be able to open HYOK-protected data that they would be able to if that data is by Azure RMS.
+HYOK protection doesn't provide the listed benefits that you get when you use cloud-based key protection, and it often comes at the cost of "data opacity".
+This phrase means that not all applications and services will be able to open HYOK-protected data that they would be able to open if that data is protected by a cloud-based key.
 >
 > Even for the organizations that use this configuration, it is typically suitable for less than 10% of all the content that needs to be protected.
 As guidance, use it only for documents and when they match all the following criteria:
 >
 > - **The content has the highest classification in your organization ("Top Secret") and access is restricted to just a few people**
 >
-> - **The content is never shared outside the organization**
+> - **The content is not shared outside the organization**
 >
 > - **The content is only consumed on the internal network**

-Users are not aware when a label uses HYOK protection rather than Azure RMS protection.
+Users are not aware when a label uses HYOK protection rather than cloud-based protection.
 Because of the restrictions and limitations that come with HYOK protection, make sure that you provide clear guidance about the exceptions for when users should select labels that apply HYOK protection.

 [Scoped policies](configure-policy-scope.md) are a good way to ensure that only the users who need to apply HYOK protection see labels that are configured for HYOK protection.